flir-cx/flir-yocto-documentation/working-with-packages.md

 none on / type overlay (rw,relatime,lowerdir=/tmp/aufs/rofs,upperdir=/tmp/aufs/rwfs/upper,workdir=/tmp/aufs/rwfs/workdir)
 root@ec201-0A13DC:~#
 ~~~
-(The /aufs/rofs mount will toggle between /dev/mmcblk0p2 and /dev/mmcblk0p3  if/when you install a new version of the "underlay" - _flir-image-sherlock_ ).
+(The /aufs/rofs mount will toggle between /dev/mmcblk0p2 and /dev/mmcblk0p3  if/when you install a new version of the "underlay" - _flir-image_ ).

 ##### What is the impact of a overlayfs?
 1. If you write a new file somewhere into the combined file system, the file will actually be written into the _overlay_.
 It will be present within the combined file system.<br>